amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 This is effectively equivalent to GMRES with a rolling restart, where vectors fall off the end of the space.

-.. _linear-solver-typed-nka-spec:
+.. _iterative-method-nka-spec:
-.. admonition:: linear-solver-typed-nka-spec
+.. admonition:: iterative-method-nka-spec

     * `"error tolerance`" ``[double]`` **1.e-6** Tolerance on which to declare success.